automatically generated captions

 00:40:42 Maybe they don't use space and time.
 Maybe they don't use color.

-00:40:45 Maybe they used senses in formats of interfaces that we can't even imagine.
+00:40:45 Maybe they use senses and formats of interfaces that we can't even imagine.

 00:41:00 So we have our interface in terms of space and time and objects snakes